bhargav-parashar/useMemo/README.md

 SOLUTION

-- To prevent this unnecessary re-rendering from happening, the funcitonis calculateMultipliedCount1 and calculateMultipliedCount2 are memoized using useMemo along with a dependency array of respective props.
+- To prevent this unnecessary re-rendering, the funcitons calculateMultipliedCount1 and calculateMultipliedCount2 are memoized using useMemo along with a dependency array of respective props.
 - Eg :
   const multipliedCount1 = useMemo(()=>calculateMultipliedCount1(count1),[count1]) ;
   const multipliedCount2 = useMemo(()=>calculateMultipliedCount2(count2),[count2]) ;